Collingwood Youth CentrePrograms

 CYC Youth Internships

-Program Description: Led by local Chef Burger BOB, this program will lead the youth participating in the program to create healthy meals primarily with rescued food from the Food Rescue program.
+Program Description: Led by local Chefs, this program will lead the youth participating in the program to create healthy meals primarily with rescued food from the Food Rescue program as well as Project Butterfly.
 The program involves meal planning, sourcing nutritional ingredients, prepping, and preparing the food.
-Youth will advance their culinary skills and become experts in the kitchen!
-The food prepared remains at the CYC for all to enjoy throughout the week.
-Once a month the youth will be introduced to a local food-related business and prepare one of their featured dishes.

 Film / Videography / Photography

 Program Description: Work in our recording studio on podcasts, with our cameras on videography or photography.
 Come in and talk to staff any night of the week.

 Designed to engage youth in discussing nutrition as a source of energy and encouraging youth to incorporate more fruits and vegetables into their diets.
 Once a week, youth will work with members of the South Georgian Bay Community Cookbook to create some healthy SnaX for us to enjoy for the week.

 Sponsored by the South Georgian Bay Community Cookbook. sgb.communitycookbook.ca

 This program will use a 3-D Laser Printer, Glow Forge and other tools for youth to develop a business plan, design and produce products as well as develop selling skills.
 At the end of this 8 week program anything that has been produced the youth will have the opportunity to sell their goods and keep all of the profits from them.